slackapi/manifest-schema/README.md

 ## Usage

-JSON schemas can be used for various tasks, the goal of this project is to provide a JSON schema that defines slacks `manifest.json` and provides validation and IntelliSense capabilities to developers editing `manifest.json` files in IDE.
+JSON schemas can be used for various tasks, the goal of this project is to provide a JSON schema that defines slacks `manifest.json` and provides validation and IntelliSense capabilities to developers editing `manifest.json` files in IDEs that support these features.

 <img src="https://user-images.githubusercontent.com/25348381/195903601-ab1e200a-53b0-470a-9374-bad8b93b35fd.gif" width="60%"/>